ramch22/vmcbook/book/vmconaws/a-technical-overview.md

 ## Active Directory Integration
 It is common for users to require Active Directory integration with the SDDC.
 This use case is supported in two ways:
 * Using HLM, backed by an on-premises PSC service, which provides single sign-on for users.
-* Adding an authenication source directly to vCenter within the SDDC.
+* Adding an authentication source directly to vCenter within the SDDC.
 The authentication source may be either an on-premises service or hosted as a workload within the SDDC.

 </section>